-Intrinio provides a real-time macro economic data API with Excel access.
+Intrinio provides macro economic data API with Excel access.
 There are more than 200,000 data series available, including non-farm payrolls, interest rates, exchange rates and more.
 This article shows how to access that data, both the most recent data and historically, in Excel and API.

 ECONOMIC DATA IN EXCEL EXAMPLES

 Once you are up and running in Excel, you will be familiar with this syntax:

 In that formula, you put a stock ticker, "AAPL", with a data tag, "last_price", to pull the real time stock price for that stock.
 To pull the most recent economic data, you replace the ticker with the tag for an economic index and the item with a tag describing how you want to see the data.

 Pulling the most recent non-farm payrolls into Excel

 In this case, I am using the tag PAYEMS, which represents non-farm payrolls, and the item "level", which tells me the most recent level, or amount, of that tag.
 I need to include a "$" in front of my item to denote that this is an economic index not a stock.
 You can view the items that are available here, and look up economic indexes here.